Skip to main content

 • Volume: Right side

 This section shows the total Count and Volume by alert status.
-We interpret these alerts in a separate guide.
+We explain each status in the alert status guide.

 • Manually Refunded: You manually refunded the transaction.